Integrations¶

 Python entry points, in the groups lairs.codecs, lairs.exporters, and

-it consults in-process registrations first, then (once, lazily) the
+It consults in-process registrations first, then (once, lazily) the entry

-This is what lets a third party ship an adapter as its own distribution.
-A broadly useful codec can graduate to its own PyPI package and register under the same entry-point group, and lairs needs no change to find it.
+Third parties can thus ship adapters as separate distributions.
+A codec in its own PyPI package can register under the same entry-point group, and lairs needs no change to find it.
 The registry is generic over the adapter type it holds, so a lookup returns a precisely typed adapter class rather than a widened one.

 Why integrations stay out of core¶

-The deeper reason is resilience to churn.
-An adapter that binds to the four stable surfaces does not break when lairs refactors its internals, because it never touched them.
-The ports are the contract, and everything behind them is free to change.
-This is the same ports-and-adapters discipline used elsewhere in the stack for emitter and lens frameworks, applied here to integrations, and it is what allows the integration catalog to be broad without making the core large or fragile.
+The four stable surfaces also insulate adapters from internal refactors.
+The ports are the contract; implementations behind them may change.
+This is the same ports-and-adapters discipline used elsewhere in the stack for emitter and lens frameworks, applied here to integrations.

-round-trip law fixtures (decode(encode(x)) recovers x on the supported
+(decode(encode(x)) recovers x on the supported subset), while

 For the stability contract on the ports and the extras, see stability.
-For the adapter that proves the data plane end to end, see the HuggingFace path in the guides.
+For the HuggingFace data path, see the exporters guide.